jjgtd/2H06-2Y03-DHT22-project/README.md

 Person 1:
     Lam Joshua

-My main contributions are: I wrote the code and did the wiring for the phase 1 breadboard prototype.
-Furthermore, I did the finishing steps in drawing the pcb, entering the exact coordinates for through-holes and filling the board with GND copper pour.
-During this project, I have learnt basic c++ coding, utilizing AI in my work properly, some pcb drawing knowledge, and most importantly, perseverance.
-One of the frequent failures of our system during phase 1 was the seemingly random times when pressing the RST button on the esp32 simply would not update the temperature and humidity readings
+My main contributions are: I did the code and did the wiring for the phase 1 breadboard prototype.
+Furthermore, I did the finishing steps for the pcb like filling the board with GND copper pour.
+During this project, I have learnt basic c++ coding, utilizing AI in my work properly, some pcb drawing knowledge, and perseverance.
+One of the frequent failures of our system during phase 1 was the seemingly random times when pressing the RST button on the esp32 simply would not update the temperature and humidity readings.
+We found this problem to be caused by unreliable power sources.
+When powered by our battery pack, it always worked in our testing.
+I decided to leave my device powered on overnight, found that it worked no problem the next morning.
+If I had more time, I would develop more advanced features in the code, designin a more sophisticated enclosure, optimize the PCB's track layout.

 Person 2:
     Lam Cheuk Hei Heicus